 Many investors want to invest in an overall diversified portfolio that doesn’t involve re-balancing or additional purchases.
 Vanguard’s LifeStrategy Funds are a simple and inexpensive way to build a portfolio.
 These funds hold fixed levels of equities based on the component shares of the fund’s portfolio.
 You can easily tailor your portfolio to your goals and risk tolerance by selecting the components that best fit your objectives.

 Vanguard’s LifeStrategy fund range has been popular with UK investors since 2011.
 The funds provide low-cost, passive index trackers with 20% equity exposure.
 The funds increase in value each year and have an annual charge of just 0.22%.
-To learn more about the fund’s investment strategy, we spoke to Mark Fitzgerald, head of product specialization at Vanguard, and Mohneet Dhir, a multi-asset product specialist.
+To learn more about the fund’s investment strategy, we spoke to Mark Fitzgerald, head of the product specialization at Vanguard, and Mohneet Dhir, a multi-asset product specialist.

 Vanguard LifeStrategy funds are mutual funds structured as a portfolio of funds, each of which tracks the performance of a group of index funds.
-The Vanguard Total Stock Market Index Fund (VTI) has the highest percentage of stock investments, with only a small proportion of the fund invested in bonds.
-These funds are ideal for investors who want to maximize their returns while minimizing their risks.
+The Vanguard Total Stock Market Index Fund (VTI) has the highest percentage of stock investments, with only a tiny proportion of the fund invested in bonds.
+These funds are ideal for investors who want to maximize their returns while minimizing risks.
 You can open a Vanguard brokerage account for free using the links below.

-Read more: VanGuard vs InvestEngine
+Read more: VanGuard vs. InvestEngine

-Nutmeg Vs VanGuard Accounts
+Nutmeg Vs. VanGuard Accounts

-Both Nutmeg and Vanguard offer a similar level of account management, but both services do have some key differences.
+Nutmeg and Vanguard offer a similar level of account management, but both services have some key differences.
 For example, Nutmeg is an all-in-one portfolio solution, while Vanguard offers more specialized packages, such as its LifeStrategy funds.
-Both services offer a range of flexible options, including Nutmeg’s socially responsible, fixed allocation, and smart alpha portfolios.
+Both services provide a range of flexible options, including Nutmeg’s socially responsible, fixed allocation, and smart alpha portfolios.
 The Nutmeg platform offers a no-fee six-month trial, and Vanguard LifeStrategy charges a one-time monthly fee.

-Vanguard vs Nutmeg Investment Options
+Vanguard vs. Nutmeg Investment Options

 Nutmeg Investment options

 Both Vanguard and Nutmeg offer different portfolio options.
-While Vanguard offers five different individualized packages, Nutmeg offers just one.
+While Vanguard offers five individualized packages, Nutmeg offers just one.
 Their LifeStrategy fund option allows investors to choose between fixed allocations, socially responsible portfolios, and smart alpha portfolios.
-Some of Vanguard plans are more expensive than Nutmeg, so you should consider the fees across the board.
+Some Vanguard plans are more expensive than Nutmeg, so you should consider the fees across the board.